aprilcotwut/various-arch-issue-fix-cheatsheet/Readme.md

 pacman -U linux-<version>-x86_64.pkg.tar.xz
 ```

 I am not running a virtual machine, but an Arch Linux only so the downgrade is more barebones.
 Check [Downgrading Paackages Wiki](https://wiki.archlinux.org/index.php/Downgrading_packages#Downgrading_the_kernel) for more info.
 At this point, in theory, you can `exit` and `reboot`.
+This got me to an "Oh no!
+Something has gone wrong..." white screen and I could not access the virtual terminals.

 ## Connect to Wifi in Arch-chroot